metas-mk/100-days-of-code/r2-log.md

 - further digging into the metasfresh webui frontend code
 - getting a better understanding about how things work after my first week of ReactJS learning
 - decided to start the developer documentation of metasfresh webui frontend as part of my learning time, I'm thinking about using JSDocs or Gatsby for this

+#### ReactJS: metasfresh webui with Storybook
+- read about Storybook and how is can help developing encapsulated and reusable components
+- wrote a story for a small component in metasfresh webui project and tested different configurations in isolation
+- the styling is not compoinent based in metasfresh, so the component is not looking good in Storybook runner.
+I will see how to change this.